talhanizam/auto-nmap/README.md

 # auto-nmap
-automating nmap network scanner with python
+automating nmap network scanner with python and nmap3

 $ install all the required modules by